jht9629-nyu/IM-Screens-2024-03-ima/weeks/04_video.md

 ## Homework Week04

-- prepare your final project proposal - or continue working on final project if already started
+- prepare your final project proposal

+  - or continue working on final project if already started
+  - you can build on any of the resources covered in class or one that you've found

 - be prepared to discuss: Progress / Plans / Problems - summarize on your wiki page